-Use the Parameters Dialog to create name and password parameters for the macro.
+Use the Parameters Dialog to add or edit name and password parameters for the macro.

-To create name and password parameters:
+To add or edit name and password parameters:

-- In the TruClient sidebar, click the Edit Parameters icon ().

-The Parameter Dialog opens.
+- 1. In the TruClient sidebar, click the Edit Parameters icon (19).
+The Parameter Dialog opens. - 2.
+Continue according to the following table.

-- 2. Click Add Parameter.

-A new parameter is created with a default name.

-3. Click the edit icon for the newly created parameter.

-The parameter name becomes editable.
+То Then Add a parameter a.
+Click Add Parameter.
+A new parameter is created with a default name. b.
+Click the edit icon for the newly created parameter.
+NewParam1 The parameter name becomes editable.
+NewParam1 c.

-NewParam1 -----------

 Replace the default name with a meaningful name for the parameter, such as user, and then press Enter.
 Important!
-Parameter names are case sensitive and must contain lowercase letters only.

-5. In the right-hand side of the window, place your cursor in the first row.

-6. Type the first value to use during macro replay.

-Tip: To edit the column name, click the edit icon in the column heading and type a new column name, such as User Names.

-- 7. (Optional) To add another value (for example, to create a list of user names for a multi-user login scan): - a.
-Click Add Row. - b.
-Place your cursor in the new row. - c.
-Type the next value to use during macro replay. - d.
-Repeat Steps a through c for each additional value to add. - 8.
-Click Add Parameter.
+Parameter names are case sensitive and must contain lowercase letters only. d.
+In the right-hand side of the window, place your cursor in the first row. user Add another value to an existing parameter (for example, to create a list of user names for a multi-user login scan) a.
+Select the parameter in the Parameters list. b.
+Click Add Row. c.
+Place your cursor in the new row. d.
+Type the next value to use during macro replay. e.
+Repeat Steps b through d for each additional value to add.

-A second parameter is created with a default name.

-- 9. Click the edit icon for the newly created parameter. - 10.
-Replace the default name with a meaningful name for the parameter, such as pwd, and then press Enter.

-Important!
-Parameter names are case sensitive and must contain lowercase letters only.

-- 11. In the right-hand side of the window, place your cursor in the first row. - 12.
-Type the first value to use during macro replay. - 13.
-(Optional) To add another value (for example, to create a list of passwords for a multi-user login scan): - a.
-Click Add Row. - b.
-Place your cursor in the new row.

-- c.
-Type the next value to use during macro replay. - d.
-Repeat Steps a through c for each additional value to add. - 14.
-Click OK to save the parameters to the macro and close the Parameters Dialog.
+3. Click OK to save the parameters to the macro and close the Parameters Dialog.